tanvir-git/odoo-documentation/content/applications/finance/accounting/others/inventory/avg_price_valuation.rst

 Eliminate stock valuation errors in outgoing products
 -----------------------------------------------------

-As mentioned :ref:`previously<inventory/avg_cost/definite_rule>`, inconsistencies occur in a company's inventory when the average cost valuation is recalculated on outgoing shipments.
+Inconsistencies occur in a
+company's inventory when the average cost valuation is recalculated on outgoing shipments.

-To demonstrate this error, here is a scenario where 1 table is shipped to a customer and another is returned to a supplier at the purchased price.
+To demonstrate this error, the table below displays a scenario in which 1 table is shipped to a customer and another is returned to a supplier at the purchased price.

 +------------------------------------------+---------------+-------------------+---------------+------------+